fbef0102/Game-Private_Plugin/Plugin_插件/Survivor_人類/l4d_reward_hp/readme.md

 * <details><summary>How does it work?</summary>

-	* Hp Reward for helping teammate
+	* Hp Reward for helping teammate, reviving the teammate, and doing the rescue.
-	* Hp Reward for killing Tank or Witch
+	* Hp Reward for killing Tank,Witch, and S.I.
+	* Can gain over 100 hp
 </details>

 * Require | 必要安裝